Simply LaKita

 Jump to Recipe

-This Iced Brown Sugar Oat Milk Shaken Espresso is similar to your favorite coffee house drink.
-Made with espresso, brown sugar syrup, cinnamon, and oat milk.
-Simple and delicious!
+Iced Brown Sugar Oat Milk Shaken Espresso is an easy homemade coffee drink made with espresso, brown sugar syrup, cinnamon, and oat milk.
+Smooth, flavorful, and refreshing, it's a simple way to make a coffeehouse-style drink at home.

 Jump to: